-Over the three year period of training, our trainees are exposed to general and specialty medical dermatology, procedural dermatology and dermatopathology via a patient base comprised of diverse ethnic and socioeconomic backgrounds and dermatologic disease burden.
-Approximately 15 full-time faculty and numerous part-time clinical associates provide expert instruction in virtually all subspecialty areas within Dermatology.
+Our trainees are exposed to general and specialty medical dermatology, procedural dermatology and dermatopathology via a patient base comprised of diverse ethnic and socioeconomic backgrounds and dermatologic disease burden.
+Approximately 20 full-time faculty members will provide expert instruction in virtually all subspecialty areas within Dermatology.
 We have a vast richness of training in Dermatology.
-Clinical sites include Boston Medical Center (582 beds), Boston Veterans Administration Healthcare System (435 beds), the BU Center for Cosmetic and Laser Surgery and an off-campus community based practice.
-There are almost 40,000 outpatient visits to dermatology clinics annually.
+Clinical sites include Boston Medical Center (BMC: 496 beds), two Boston Veterans Administration Healthcare Hospitals (435 beds and numerous outpatients visits), and outstanding off-campus community based practices in the Boston area.
+There are over 70,000 outpatient visits to our dermatology clinics annually.
 Hospital sites also sustain an active inpatient consultation services.

-In general, training is provided through daily supervised clinical experiences, bimonthly clinical grand rounds, as well as a structured core curriculum supplemented with Journal Club, Kodachrome sessions, Morbidity and Mortality discussions, Evidence Based sessions along with clinical and scientific conferences with other regional residency programs.
+Training is provided through daily supervised clinical experiences, monthly clinical Grand Rounds, as well as a structured core curriculum supplemented with Journal Club, Kodachrome/Digital sessions, Morbidity and Mortality discussions, Evidence-Based sessions, along with clinical and scientific conferences with other regional residency programs.
 We enhance our training by means of innovative video evaluations of patient encounters and the use of didactic sessions focused on preparing residents for ABD certification.

-Our ideal candidate is a highly competent, intellectually curious, compassionate and dedicated physician who will make substantial future contributions to the field of dermatology.
+Our ideal candidate is a highly competent, intellectually curious, compassionate and dedicated physician who will make substantial future contributions to the field of Dermatology.
 An ACGME-approved clinical internship is required prior to dermatology training.
 Research fellowships and other professional experiences provide welcome information, beyond a medical school transcript alone, on which to evaluate applications.

-The Program uses the Electronic Residency Application Service (ERAS) from the Association of American Medical Colleges to process applications.
-The new application season for a residency position in July of 2015 will commence in August of 2013.
+The Program uses the Electronic Residency Application Service (ERAS) to process applications.
+The new application season for a residency position in July of 2016 will commence in August of 2014.
 This year, there are five positions available through the match for the Boston University School of Medicine Dermatology Training Program.
-The application deadline is November 1, 2013.
+The completed application deadline is November 1, 2014.